na-na-hi/renget/archive/v9e4t.md

 *An irritatingly high-pitched sound blared out to the tune of a [cheesy melody](https://www.youtube.com/watch?v=_m0bI82Rz_k).*

 *"Heh...
-Gill, you ever gonna get tired of being such an annoying little spic?", a child answered to the noise.*
+Gill, you ever gonna get tired of being such an annoying little spic?", a similar-looking child answered to the noise.*

 *September's gentle overcast weather was yet to deny its pale light on a nearby scrapyard after schooltime.
-One amongst countless quaint towns littering the landscape of America, their neighborhood was modest but far from an uncomfortable place to live for kids their age.
+One amongst countless quaint towns littering the landscape of America, their neighborhood was modest but far from an uncomfortable place to live for a pair of kids their age.
 The usual boring grassy expanses rustled from the gray autumn winds, heralding the end of a summer that had finished all-too-soon.*

 *"Last I checked we had the same mom, moron.
 Ni que te atrevieras a joderla así también en casa, o no?", the longer-haired boy replied cheekily after taking the silver kazoo off his mouth.
-The speed at which the youth uttered those last words would've rendered the already-slurred sentence completely unintelligible to any average English speaker within earshot.*
+The speed at which the youth uttered those last words would've rendered the already-slurred sentence completely unintelligible to the average English speaker.*

 *Perhaps not all was well for the fraternal twins.
 Though fair-skinned, rural America was harsh on kids who could barely keep their accent from resurfacing in a mostly-white public school.
 It wasn't a huge issue, though—Bill made sure of it after getting in trouble for being a tad too rowdy with another boy at lunchtime.
 No one but him had the privilege of getting away with disrespecting his younger sibling, after all.
 Gill would likely protest to being called 'the younger one', but he couldn't find it in his heart to care in the slightest.*